-The securities firms shall, after obtaining any type of license issued by Commission, have the right to operate the securities business permitted according to the type of license.
+The securities firms shall, after obtaining any type of license issued by Commission, have

-- (a) Securities dealing business license.

-- (b) Securities brokerage business license.
+- (a) Securities dealing business license. - (b) Securities brokerage business license.

-- (c) Securities underwriting business license. etc
+(c) Securities underwriting business license. etc

 The business that licenses are given should be reasonably profitable for the securities firms to continue their business as their costs of complying with rules and regulations are higher than companies in the unregulated industries.
 Followings are some guidelines for international securities firms to conduct their business in a long run.